Payson man in custody after allegedly stabbing elderly man in chest with screwdriver

 Officials obtained a search warrant for Loveall’s bedroom and allegedly discovered two black bags and his blood.
 During a search of Loveall’s bedroom, authorities discovered a black face mask, a dark hoodie and a headlamp, which was consistent with what the man and woman told police the suspect was wearing.

-Police also allegedly found the stolen subwoofer, bluetooth speaker and tools located in a duffle bag that Loveall’s grandmother told police belonged to her grandson.
+Police also allegedly found the stolen subwoofer, bluetooth speaker and tools located in a duffel bag that Loveall’s grandmother told police belonged to her grandson.

 Loveall was taken into custody where, during a strip search, police found a small package of methamphetamine in his sock.
 The suspect also allegedly tested positive for measurable amounts of methamphetamine and THC after a blood draw.